If you’re starting your own one-owner business, which is better: Operating as a sole proprietor or forming an S corporation? It depends.

 Since an S corporation is a corporation, it provides its owners—the shareholders—with limited liability.
 In theory, the shareholders are not personally liable for any of the corporation’s debts.
 In practice however, such limited liability often has holes in it, particularly where the corporation is small.
 You’ll often be required to personally guarantee corporate debts.
 And you’ll still be personally labile for your own negligence or other wrongdoing.

 The main reason business owners form S corporations is because of the tax benefits.
 First, an S corporation is a pass-through entity—income and losses pass through the corporation to the owner’s personal tax return.
 The income taxes you’ll pay on your business income, and the business deductions you’ll be allowed to take, differ little from being a sole proprietor.
+Like sole proprietors, S corporation owners are also eligible for the 20% pass-through tax deduction established under the Tax Cuts and Jobs Act for pass-through business entity owners.

 Where S corporations shine is in the realm of Social Security and Medicare taxes.
 When you’re a sole proprietor, all the profit you earn from your business is subject to these taxes.
 However, this is not necessarily the case if your business is organized as an S corporation.